Creator Terms Conditions

 8.1 You acknowledge that we may actively monitor the Content and the use of the Services.

-9. Data mining
+9. Data Mining

 9.1 You must not conduct any systematic or automated data scraping, data mining, data extraction or data harvesting, or other systematic or automated data collection activity, by means of or in relation to the Services.